 Over the last few years Jason has made experimental feature film, The Dead Speak Back, and a trilogy of works focused on quietness, including major projects Stereopublic: Crowdsourcing the Quiet which won a TED City 2.0 Prize and the ongoing research odyssey, Quiet Ecology.

-EM KÖNIG is a queer poet/ fiction writer, lyricist and creative writing honours student at the University of Adelaide.
-They have had fiction, non-fiction and poetry published in Uneven Floor, Pure Slush, On Dit and Flazeda.
-Their recent writing projects include How to Throw Mud in 2015, a spoken word event hosted by Feast Festival, and Queering the Museum in 2016 which asked queer artists to reimagine the histories of museum objects by allowing audiences to view them through a queer lens.
+EM KÖNIG is a queer poet/fiction writer, lyricist, songwriter, musician and creative writing honours student at the University of Adelaide.
+He has had fiction, non-fiction and poetry published in Uneven Floor, Pure Slush, Truth Serum, On Dit, Flazeda, Australian Vegans Journal, Meniscus & Malevolent Soap among others.
+His recent writing contributions include How to Throw Mud in 2015, a spoken word event hosted by Feast Festival, and Queering the Museum in 2016 which asked queer artists to reimagine the histories of South Australian museum objects by allowing audiences to view them through a queer lens.

 Em was recently awarded the 2016 John Harvey Finlayson Prize for Creative Writing and the 2016 Sir Archibald Strong Memorial Prize for English and Creative Writing.
 Em writes about ecofeminism, climate change, animal cruelty, queerness and nature and explores these subjects across disciplines.